 - Green Beans: Snow peas or snap peas can provide a similar crisp texture.

-- Garlic: Garlic powder or garlic paste can be used as a substitute for fresh garlic cloves.
+- Garlic: Garlic powder or garlic paste.

 - Chinese Sweet & Sour Concentrate: If unavailable, you can make a homemade sweet and sour sauce using ingredients like ketchup, vinegar, sugar, and soy sauce.